Nacim-Guellati/Catching-fish-presence-FishNet/README.md

-# lelz
+# Catching fish presence with FishNet model
-petite intro
+- petite intro
+- réseau pré entrainé blabla il é cool
+- tu peux aussi l'entrainer toi même et voir ce que ça fait

-# Table of contents
+## Table of contents
 * <a href='doc/Prerequisites.md'>Prerequisites</a><br>
-* How to test your network
+* How to test the network
-* How to train and test your network
+* How to train and test the network